Banerjee's Bankruptcy Dismissal Appeals Denied; Civil Cases to Resume

 Dismissal Sets Off Chain Reaction

 Banerjee’s Chapter 13 case held creditors at bay and suspended multiple court cases for years.
 Entries noting a “suggestion of bankruptcy” appeared in more than a dozen Montgomery County dockets.
-With the Fourth Circuit rulings, those procedural holds can now be lifted under Maryland Rule 2-507, meaning lenders, debt collectors, and opposing parties in civil cases are free to move forward.
+With the Fourth Circuit rulings, those procedural holds can now be lifted under Maryland Rule 2-507, meaning lenders, debt collectors, and parties in civil cases are free to move forward.

-Banerjee also filed his own lawsuits while the bankruptcy appeals were pending.
-Most notably, he sued the Montgomery County Renters Alliance and Montgomery Community Media, accusing them of unfairly excluding him from a 2025 county executive candidate forum; that case had been stalled at Banerjee’s prepayment-waiver request.
-On March 13, 2026, he filed another suit against WAMU 88.5 and American University over similar forum exclusion issues.
-That filing was initially administratively deficient but is likely to be corrected, allowing it to proceed.
-Fee waiver requests in these cases will now be addressed by the court.
+Banerjee also filed more than a dozen lawsuits while the bankruptcy was pending.
+Parties named as defendants in these suits include Allstate Property, Bank of America, The Home Depot, Community Clinic Inc., Fannie Mae, Lotte Plaza Market, BMW of Rockville, Kaiser Foundation Health Plan, Montgomery County, and several individuals.
+Banerjee sought prepay waivers for the associated filing fees, and the cases have been frozen while courts awaited a decision in the bankruptcy.
+In addition, Banerjee sued the Montgomery County Renters Alliance and Montgomery Community Media in October 2025, accusing them of unfairly excluding him from a county executive candidate forum; that case has also been stalled at Banerjee’s prepayment-waiver request.
+And on March 13, 2026, he filed another suit against WAMU 88.5 and American University over similar forum exclusion issues.
+That filing was administratively deficient but could proceed if corrected.
+Fee waiver requests in all of these cases will now be addressed by the courts.
 If waivers are denied, filing fees must be paid for the cases to continue.
-If granted, or paid, the proceedings move forward on the merits.
+If waivers are granted, or Banerjee pays the fees, then proceedings move forward on the merits.

 A Timeline of the Banerjees Bankruptcy Proceedings